vishalcloudyuga/container-orchestration/kubernetes.md

  - Custom matrics support is coming

 #### Rolling upgrade and rollback of an application
+- Using Deployments

 #### Internally connecting to other application
+- using serivce VIP

 #### Networking option to connect applications with-in the cluster
+- Flat Networking
+- All containers talks to other containers without NAT

 #### Accessing the application from external world
 - LoadBalancer (requires Cloud Provider's support)